BartDeWaal/ERPN/README.md

 If the arrow is pointing at something, delete that instead of item x.

+#### Divide
+Bound to `/`.
+Calculates y/x.

+If the arrow is pointing at something, divides x by whatever the pointer is pointing at without removing what the pointer is pointing at.

+Dividing by 0 will result in an error, values like `inf` are not supported by erpn.

 #### Multiply
 Bound to `*`.
 Calculates x*y.